populse/mri_conv/README.md

 # Release history

+    17/07/2020 : Version 20.2.3a
+	Bugs fixed:
+	  - Bruker : bug with normalization for some parametrics 3d sequence fixed.

+<p></p>

     03/07/2020 : Version 20.2.2a
 	Bugs fixed:
 	  - Basket manager : bug with the combobox "Nifti-1 , BIDS" fixed.